KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

     *   Usage tag.
 Updated on write
     *   None cleared by read operations
 *   read usage  -- Per stage, All cleared on write operations.
-    *   Stage/Acces of usage.
+    *   Stage/Access of usage.
 Updated on stage read
     *   Execution (read) barriers -- the union of destination execution scopes for synchronization operations affecting this read at this stage
     *   Usage Tag.
 Updated on on stage read.

 Implements:

 *   Hazard detection functions
 *   State update/resolution operations

+##### ResourceAccessRangeMap

-ResourceAccessRangeMap: Interval tree of ResourceAccessState for a given address space.
+Interval tree of ResourceAccessState for a given address space

- \
+##### AccessContext

-AccessContext : map of AccessState in a given “context” (for example within a given command buffer, but outside a renderpass, or within a given subpass of a renderpass instance)
+ResourceAccessState and dependency information for a given “context” (for example within a given command buffer, but outside a renderpass, or within a given subpass of a renderpass instance)

 Stores:

 *   Idealized address space ResourceAccessRangeMap
 *   Linear address space ResourceAccessRangeMap
 *   Subpass dependency and barrier information (for traversal within renderpass instances) if needed.

 Implements:

 *   Hazard detection traversal over (potentially discontiguous) ranges for images and buffers
 *   Resource addressing (linear/idealized) type resolution